Stefanomarton/DotFiles/README.md

 </div>

-### Config organization
 The config is kind of modularized, it make simple to find and modify what you need.
-Each section is then require in the init.lua file
+Each section is then require in the init.lua file.
+I use nvim for latex and markdown writing and some minor programming stuff in lua and python.